01When an Estate is Subject to the Washington Estate Tax

 In June 2013, a law signed by Governor Jay Islee caused the former estate tax exemption of $2 million to be adjusted for inflation on an annual basis beginning in 2014.
 This means that the exemption can be expected to increase incrementally from year to year to keep pace with the economy.

-02When Does a Washington Estate Have to File a State Estate Tax Return?
+02When a Washington Estate Has to File a State Estate Tax Return

 It used to be that some Washington estates had to file an estate tax return even if they did not owe an estate tax because their values fell below the exemption amount.
 The value threshold for having to file a return was just $2 million as of October 22, 2016.
 That law has since been repealed.
 The exclusion amount and the filing requirement threshold have been the same—currently $2,129,000—since October 23, 2016.